-In this journal entry, I take a look back at the M5 CSL and the limited public information that is available about what is arguably the greatest M car BMW never released."
+In this entry, I take a look back at the M5 CSL and the limited public information that is available about what is arguably the greatest M car BMW never released."

 What could have been.

 What may still be.

 In 2009, BMW M built a one-off prototype of a BMW M5 CSL based on the E60 M5 V10.
 It was famously touted as shaving over 20 seconds of the E60 M5 Nurburgring lap time.

 Meant as celebration for the 25 years of the BMW M5, it was unfortunately never released.

 - Est 600 PS & 400 TQ

 - +/- 3,900 lbs

 - Recaro buckets & rear seat delete